At a Glance

 Proven Excellence In Predictive Dialing

-Call center vendors white label the Sytel AI Dialer™ and are confident in the knowledge they’re offering their customers a proven premier product which is a global leader from a software house they trust.
+It is white-labelled by many contact center vendors, confident in the knowledge they are offering their customers a proven premier product which is a global leader from a software house they trust.

 Immediate pacing response to changing conditions

-This is the really difficult bit.
 The real key to good predictive dialing lies in the quality of the dialing algorithms and excellence in dialer design requires huge effort.
 Sytel has put many man-years of development into its dialing engine, known as the Virtual Event Machine (VEM)®.
-It is a specialist simulator engine that was designed specifically for the outbound market.
+It is a specialist simulator engine that was designed specifically for the outbound call center market.

 All the user does is to specify a maximum target for abandoned calls and leave the rest to VEM®.
 It then achieves, continuously, the maximum dialing efficiency for that rate of abandoned calls.
 No calls left in hold queues, no other bad habits such as hanging up quickly on unanswered numbers.
 The supervisor gets on with managing the campaign itself and just ignores the dialer which manages its own pacing, with no outside interference!